Use the Lexology Navigator tool to compare the answers in this article with those for 20+ other jurisdictions.

 According to the spirit of Romanian law, an order for security for costs is an interim measure and can be granted in practice by arbitral tribunals.
-It appears that the courts have not yet established a practice of granting security for arbitration costs.
+However, there is no explicit legal provision in this regard.
+The courts have not yet established a practice of granting security for arbitration costs

 What legal requirements are there for recognition of an award?
 Must reasons be given for the award?
 Does the award need to be reviewed by any other body?

 Domestic arbitral awards are treated and enforced in the same way as court decisions.
 Foreign arbitral awards are subject to recognition and enforcement proceedings before the Romanian courts.

 In order to be granted the recognition and enforcement of an arbitral award, the parties must comply with certain formal requirements – they must file a request to this effect before a competent court and attach legalised or apostille certified copies of the translated award and arbitration agreement.

 The court charged with hearing a request for the recognition and enforcement of a foreign arbitral award is prohibited from reviewing the merits of the dispute; its examination is limited to the grounds for refusal of recognition and enforcement, as set out in the Code of Civil Procedure.
 The grounds for refusal of recognition and enforcement of the foreign award provided in the code follow those established in the New York Convention.